-Installing audio and video in the marine environment brings a list of challenges not common in typical car audio installation.
+Installing audio and video in the motorcycle and marine environment brings a list of challenges not common in typical car audio installation.
 The obvious ones being water and UV light resistance and if your boat is in salt water, regular speakers will corrode and turn to dust before your eyes.
 The biggest issue most people miss is the open air listening.
 The interior of a small car adds an amazing amount of volume to a stereo system, in open air it takes more than twice the power and twice the speakers to achieve the equivalent volume.
 But that's ok because we have lots of marine speakers, amps, subwoofers and enclosures in stock and on display.

 The trick to great, loud sound in a boat, is a lot of speakers and a lot of power.
 On the inside of a boat speakers facing every seating position is always the best bet.
 Don't worry about just filling factory speaker holes, boats are much more versatile than cars when adding new speakers.
 When powered by a multi channel marine amplifier, each pair of speakers will have their own level and crossover control.
 Tower speakers take on an entirely different role.
 Sound right in your face is fairly easy to achieve, at the end of rope, in open air, you can never have enough, more is always better.
 We specialize in building custom tower speaker enclosures that sound "in your face" at a great distance.
 Of course you'll want tower speakers on a separate set of channels from any interior speakers since it will most likely be tuned to be MUCH louder.
 Since the sound goes right over the interior passengers heads, it's heard primary by the rider at the end of the rope.
 Subwoofers tend to do well in back compartments of boat, installing the subwoofer last and using a test enclosure is always a good idea.
 Yes, it's tempting to make decisions based on looks but if the right position is found, more than four times as much bass can be produced.